oconnor663/jacko.io/posts/async_intro.md

 [basketball_threads_orig]: playground://async_playground/basketball_threads.rs?mode=release

 [^thread_pool]: A thread pool can be a good approach for CPU-intensive work,
-    but when each jobs spends most of its time blocked on IO, the pool quickly runs out of worker threads, and [there's not enough parallelism to go around][rayon].
+    but when each job spends most of its time blocked on IO, the pool quickly runs out of worker threads, and [there's not enough parallelism to go around][rayon].